 Substitute Forms W-4.
 You are encouraged to have your employees use the official version of Form W-4 to claim withholding allowances or exemption from withholding.
-Call the IRS at 1-800-TAX-FORM (1-800-829-3676) or visit IRS.gov to obtain copies of Form W-4.

 You may use a substitute version of Form W-4 to meet your business needs.
 However, your substitute Form W-4 must contain language that is identical to the official Form W-4 and your form must meet all current IRS rules for substitute forms.
 At the time you provide your substitute form to the employee, you must provide him or her with all tables, instructions, and worksheets from the current Form W-4.